 You will have the opportunity to discuss:

-• Why you desire functional rhinoplasty, including expectations and desired outcomes.
+- Why you want functional rhinoplasty, including expectations and outcomes.

 Based on your discussion and his assessment, Dr Choroomi can determine if functional rhinoplasty is right for you.
 Your facial anatomy is unique therefor surgical treatment will be individually customized to match your functional needs and aesthetic desire.
 Specific questions regarding surgical procedure, recovery risks, and results will be discussed in detail at your consultation to ensure that you are fully informed and comfortable with your surgical plan.